kewde/slate/source/index.md

 [4] Sx, *Stealth*, 2015,  Available at [http://sx.dyne.org/stealth.html](http://sx.dyne.org/stealth.html)

 ## Ring signatures
-<aside class="warning">Hardfork occurring on 19th of October 00:00 GMT to implement the new ring signature scheme into the main net.</aside>

 The ring signatures are a crucial part to anonymize the sender of a transaction.

-Ring signature consists of the public key of the token being spent, plus the public keys from 3 to 200 other tokens of the same value as the token being spent.
+As previously mentioned, all tokens have their own public and private key.
+It consists of the public key of the token being spent, plus the public keys from 3 to 200 other tokens of the same value as the token being spent.
 The nature of ring signatures makes it impossible to discover member of the coins in the ring signature is being spent, and transactions are no longer traceable.

 It is not possible to determine which tokens have been spent, so all tokens remain in the blockchain as spendable outputs available as members of ring signatures for other token spends.